Groundbreaking ideas and research for engaged leaders

 During Pride month in 2022, Burger King Austria released a marketing campaign for its brand new “Pride Whopper” with “two equal buns” — a blunder that caused social media users to accuse them of attempting to monetize LGBTQ+ culture.

 On the other side of the spectrum, some corporations have built ethics into their business models and public images.
-The outdoor clothing manufacturer Patagonia, for example, has garnered a reputation for environmental advocacy and progressive labor policies.
+The outdoor clothing manufacturer Patagonia, for example, has garnered a reputation for environmental advocacy and progressive labour policies.

 Research has shown that corporations that are perceived as moral and authentic are rewarded by customers.
 But what are the driving forces behind these perceptions?
 How can a business communicate effectively about its values?
 And which values should companies prioritize when amplifying?